bprest/bprest.github.io/research.md

 ## Publications

-1. ["Circular A-4: Practical Advances in Discounting for Policy Decisions"](https://www.journals.uchicago.edu/doi/10.1086/735539), with William A. Pizer. _Review of Environmental Economics and Policy_ (2025).
+1. ["Circular A-4: Practical Advances in Discounting for Policy Decisions"](https://www.journals.uchicago.edu/doi/10.1086/735539), with William A. Pizer. _Review of Environmental Economics and Policy_ 19, no. 2 (2025).

 1. ["Assessing the future of oil and gas production and local government revenue in five western US basins"](https://journals.sagepub.com/doi/10.1177/01956574241290609), with Daniel Raimi, Zachary Whitlock. _The Energy Journal_ (2024).